 children would not have a Yahoo Mail account and were unlikely to be using the internet to access Yahoo Mail unsupervised.
 Although we acknowledged that the some younger children might not like seeing the image of Carrie covered in blood,

 we did not consider that it was likely to cause harm to children.
 Therefore, we concluded that the ad was not unsuitable for display where it could be seen by children.

-stated At Halfords we fit batteries in the car park from 6.99.
+voice-over stated At Halfords we fit batteries in the car park from 6.99.
 Much cheaper than a favour.
 The final shot showed a series of paintings.
 One painting was of a centaur with a naked torso and David's face.
-Others were sketches of a nude man.
+Others were sketches of a

 2. Some of the complainants challenged whether the ad was unsuitable for children to see.

 The ASA understood that in an ad based on the theme of owing an unpleasant favour, an older man asking a younger man to pose for him could be considered inappropriate.
 However, we considered that the overall tone of the ad was supposed to be